sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ![inline](./images/latency-versus-qps.png)

-^ Diagram is hiding the maximum response time of ~ 1-2 req / sec https://grafana.com/blog/2021/04/27/benchmarking-grafana-enterprise-metrics-for-horizontally-scaling-prometheus-up-to-500-million-active-series/
+^ Diagram is hiding the maximum response time of ~ 1-2 req / sec.
+How many requests a customer is sending?
+One in a life time or 20 per user sesion? https://grafana.com/blog/2021/04/27/benchmarking-grafana-enterprise-metrics-for-horizontally-scaling-prometheus-up-to-500-million-active-series/

 ---